 The Lironi Training Fund

 This fund provides bursaries for horticultural students and horticulturists.
 Perennial’s Lironi training fund was established in 2009 with the support of a generous legacy from the late Miss Joan Lironi.
 Recognising the need to encourage and retain horticultural excellence the charity is making a long-term contribution to the horticultural sector through the funding of a number of training initiatives.
-In keeping with the charity’s aims the initiatives are available to students and in some cases those working in horticulture, who for whatever reason, are in need of financial support for training that is not available from any statutory source.
+This fund provides bursaries for students but also funds childcare for families of the student and any educational visits, trips, sporting events their children wish to do.

 For further information and to apply visit the Perennial website.